Dynamical generation of fermion mass in a scalar-fermion theory with ${\lambda}{\phi}^4$ interaction: Introduction

-We observed that the effective potential exhibits maxima and minima above and below the zero potential line respectively at non-zero $\phi$ on either side of the minimum at $\phi=0$ when the coupling constant is below certain characteristic value $\lambda_1$.
-As the coupling constant increases beyond $\lambda_1$ the maxima disappear and $\phi=0$ becomes the maximum of the potential.
-With the increase of $\lambda$ beyond $\lambda_1$, the minima shift towards $\phi=0$ until it attains the value $\lambda_2$ beyond which the minima start shifting away from $\phi=0$.
-Since, the potential becomes unstable at $\phi=0$ beyond $\lambda=\lambda_1$, the system may settle down at any one of the minima for $\lambda\ge\lambda_1$.
-The fermion coupled to scalar acquires a mass at the positive minimum, which breaks the inversion symmetry of the vacuum.
+We observe that the effective potential exhibits maxima and minima above and below the zero potential line respectively at non-zero $\phi$ on either side of the minimum at $\phi=0$ in the following regions of the coupling constant: $0 <\hat{\lambda}\le 0.32$ and $1.6\le\hat{\lambda}\le 3.0$ ($\hat{\lambda}=\lambda/16\pi^2$).
+Therefore, in this region of the coupling constant the system may settle in any one of the two minima appearing at non-zero $\phi$.
+The fermion coupled to scalar field acquires a mass if the system settles into the positive minimum and this breaks the inversion symmetry of the vacuum of the theory.
+However, the effective potential exhibits a single minimum at $\phi=0$ when the coupling constant lies in the region $0.32 <\hat{\lambda}< 1.6$, where the fermion remains massless.

-The paper is organized as follows: The model and a brief discussion of the formalism used for obtaining the effective potential for composite operators are given in Sec.\ref{compositeoperator}.
-The methods of summing infinite number of 2-particle irreducible (2PI) diagrams of first two different types and a single diagram of third type are discussed in Sec.\ref{summablediagrams}.
-The solution of the stationary condition of the effective potential under the variation of two point correlation function is discussed in Sec.\ref{delvdelg}.
-The effective potential and its renormalization are discussed in Sec.\ref{effectivepotential} The discussions of the results are presented in Sec.\ref{results and discussions}.
+The paper is organized as follows: The method of obtaining effective action for composite operators proposed by Cornwall-Jackiw-Tomboulis (CJT) is briefly discussed in Sec.\ref{cjtmethod}.
+The effective potential for scalar- fermion theory is given in Sec.\ref{effectivepotential1}.
+The methods of summing infinite number of 2-particle irreducible (2PI) diagrams of two different types and a single diagram of third type are discussed in Sec.\ref{summablediagrams}.
+The solution of the stationary state conditions of the effective potential under the variation of scalar and fermion two point correlation functions are discussed in Sec.\ref{delvdelg}.
+The effective potential and its renormalization are discussed in Sec.\ref{effectivepotential}.
+The discussion of the results are presented in Sec.\ref{results and discussions}.
 The evaluation of the integrals appeared in Sec.\ref{delvdelg} are given in Appendices \ref{IpJp}, \ref{dGamma2a}, \ref{dGamma2bc}.
 The evaluation of the integrals appeared in Sec.\ref{effectivepotential} are given in the Appendix \ref{veffintegrals}.